Threshold Progressions in a Variety of Covering and Packing Contexts: Introduction and Motivating Example

 \end{cor}

 \begin{proof} Let $X^\ast$ be as in Theorem~\ref{Holst}.
 Then we have:

 which establishes the desired result. \end{proof}

 Of particular note is the linearity (in $\ln\ln N$) for coverings beyond the first, showing that an additional iterated logarithmic fraction suffices for each subsequent covering (which are asymptotically independent!)
 We shall show that many of these features stay intact even as dependence is introduced into the covering context.
 The main results of this paper are Theorems 2.3 and 2.4 on combinatorial designs; Theorem 3.4 on Sidon sets; Theorems 4.5 and 4.6 on permutations; and Theorem 5.1 on weakly union free set systems.
+We emphasize that while our proofs use techniques that are now considered a standard part of the random combinatorial methods toolkit, there is a great deal of variety in which the ``balls in boxes paradigm" is shown to be valid, further begging some of the Open Questions mentioned in Section 6.